application-operator/application-operator/README.md

 * `.Application` - the resource definition of the application.
 Components of the application can be accessed using e.g. `.Application.Spec.Version`
 * `.env` - a map of all the environment variables.
 For example, `PATH` is accessed using `{{ .env index 'PATH' }}`

-## Developer notes

-This operator was built using kubebuilder